janakeks/dyna/README.md

 ## Contribution

 We love every kind of contribution.
 There are many things you may do to help, even if you are no developer or a beginner.
-We will write soon more about contribution, but if you want to help building just drop me a line or create an [issue](https://github.com/dyna-press/dyna-starter-theme/issues).
+Look for the [want-help issues](https://github.com/dyna-press/dyna/labels/want-help) in this repo.
+We will write soon more about contribution, but if you want to help building just drop me a line or create an [issue](https://github.com/dyna-press/dyna/issues).

 ## Donation